openhab/openhab-docs/configuration/rules-dsl.md

 Note that there is also a visual way of programming openHAB rules, which may be more suitable for beginners.
 Its documentation can be found in the [Blockly Reference section]({{base}}/configuration/blockly/)

-openHAB has a highly integrated, lightweight but yet powerful rule engine included.
+openHAB has a highly integrated, lightweight but yet powerful rule engine called _Rules DSL_ included.
 On this page you will learn how to leverage its functionality to do _real_ home automation.

 [[toc]]